kyopark2014/cachestore-golang-kubernetes/README.md

 <img src="https://user-images.githubusercontent.com/52392004/79468854-6b9aff80-803a-11ea-872d-01aa7720d32d.png" width="70%"></img>
-1) DNS Query where the ip address of Load Balancer was used
+1) query the DNS address of the destination where the ip address of Load Balancer is used
 2) All requests from clients will be through to load balance which provides scale-out
-3) One of applications servers will be allocated i.e. round-robin
+3) One of applications servers will be allocated by round-robin scheduling
-4) Caching is an effective way to reduce the access of database which is usually the bottleneck when the scale was extended
+4) Caching is an effective way to reduce the number of access toward database which is usually the bottleneck when the scale was extended
-5) Cached data will be expired and then need to query from database
+5) Cached data will be expired and then needs to query from database
 6) The amount of queries for database can be reduced once a caching algorithm was used